 Fish Food: Not as Simple as You Think

 You may have had a fish before and couldn’t figure out why it kept dying.
-You fed it and made sure the tank was clean–what more could there be?
+You fed it and ensured the tank was clean–what more could there be?

 Unfortunately, many people overfeed their fish and continuously offer the same food.
-Too much food in the tank creates waste by causing the fish to overeat and uneaten food to simply accumulate.
+Too much food in the tank creates waste, causing the fish to overeat and accumulate uneaten food.

 Additionally, you wouldn’t want to eat the same meal day after day, and neither do your fish!

-By feeding fish a varied diet, you can ensure that they will continue to eat and obtain all of the nutrients they need to be healthy.
+By feeding fish a varied diet, you can ensure that they continue eating and obtaining all the nutrients they need to be healthy.

 Proper Tank Size

 If you have multiple fish, you will need a larger tank.
-Should you own multiple fish that range in size, you may need multiple tanks to prevent bullying.
+You may need multiple tanks to prevent bullying if you own multiple fish that range in size.

-However, if you only have one or two small fish that aren’t aggressive toward each other, one of these nano fish tanks may be perfect!
+However, if you only have one or two small fish that aren’t aggressive toward each other, a nano fish tank may be perfect!

 Whether you choose to have multiple fish or only one, a filter is necessary to keep your fish’s ‘air’ clean.

-Ideally, you will also be able to monitor the temperature, preventing the water from becoming too warm to cold.
+Ideally, you will also monitor the temperature, preventing the water from becoming too warm to cold.